Data can be transferred between devices using Bluetooth, NFC, Nearby Share and also using a PC.

 1. Nearby Share can be turned on by going to Settings > Connected devices > Connection preferences > Nearby Share > On.

-2. To share files this way, navigate to the file you would like to send and select the share icon.
+2. To share files this way, navigate to the file you would like to send and select this with a long press.

-3. Select Nearby Share.
-Allow access to location, Wi-Fi & Bluetooth if this is the first time using this function.
+3. Tap the Share icon and select Nearby Share.
+Allow access to WiFi and Bluetooth if this is the first time using this function.

 4. Your phone will look for nearby devices.
 Select the device to share this with and select Accept on the receiving device.
 The file will be sent through.